pranav04katiyar/Java_Backend/src/OS/0_OS_Primer2.md

 > Each process has its own memory space and is isolated from other processes.
 > This is known as process isolation.

+_Types of Processes_
+> There are two types of processes:
+- > I/O bound process:
+    - > A process that spends more time doing I/O than computations.
+    - > Example: A process that reads data from a file, spends most of its time waiting for data to be read, does some computations on it, and writes the results to another file.
+- > CPU bound process:
+    - > A process that spends more time doing computations than I/O.
+    - > Example: A process that performs matrix multiplication, sorts a large file, etc.

+*Process States*
+> A process can be in one of the following states:
+- > New: The process is being created.
+- > Ready: The process is waiting to be assigned to a processor.
+- > Running: Instructions are being executed.
+- > Waiting: The process is waiting for some event to occur(such as an I/O completion or reception of a signal).
+- > Terminated: The process has finished execution.

 *What is PCB*
 > When the process is created by the operating system it creates a data structure to store the information of that process.